UPDATED FOR 2018!

 They do an excellent range of coffees and juices too, and the service was extremely friendly.
 As it is quite small, you may have to wait – but they take your phone number and give you a text when they are ready.
 You can grab a takeaway flat white and hang by the canal whilst you wait.

 Coffee + Coconuts is probably the most instagrammable cafe I’ve ever been to, and I have worked in Shoreditch.
 They should probably open there to be honest as they would go down a storm, and I’d get to visit every week.
 This was a really spacious cafe over three floors, with light natural wood, a huge open frontage and lots of foliage.

 The menu had all the usual brunch menu items with the addition of gorgeous cold brewed coffee and a refreshing watermelon juice.
 I went for a classic smoked salmon and egg on sour dough toast, whilst Sophie tried their breakfast burrito – have it on good authority that the burrito is delicious.

-Our brunch strategy was also a sneaky money-saving strategy, as we were so full we didn’t need to eat anything else until dinner.
+Our brunch strategy was also often a sneaky money-saving strategy, as we were so full we didn’t need to eat anything else until dinner, but all of the following places could be switched in for lunchtime if you got peckish.
 There are so many options in Amsterdam at every price range so it’s well worth doing some research first, but here’s where we ended up (spoiler: these were extremely tasty options).